epsilon537/boxlambda/docs/components.md

 - **dmi_jtag_tap.sv**: hooks up the JTAG TAP to external pins
 - **dmi_bscane_tap.sv**: hooks the JTAG TAP into the FPGA scan chain.
 The Xilinx primitive used to hook into the scan chain do this is called BSCANE.
 Hence the name.

 Both files implement the same module name (*dmi_jtag_tap*) and the same module ports, so you can swap one for the other without further impact on the system.
 Lightweight polymorphism.
+It sounds cool, but it feels a bit forced.
+One annoying consequence is that although the JTAG ports are listed at the top-level, they are not used when building the BSCANE variant.
+The BSCANE primitive internally provides the actual JTAG ports.
+Anyway, that's the RISCV-DBG design.
+I'll go with it.
+By default, BoxLambda builds the BSCANE variant on the Arty-A7.

 On the OpenOCD side, the transport protocol for this Debug-Access-via-FPGA-scan-chain-over-FTDI is anti-climactically called **ftdi**.